kartik1611/Chicago-food-Inspection/README.md

 The data was dump in sql and python connector was used for furthure pre processing and visulization of the data.

-Please go through the pdf attached for furthure insights.
+Please go through the project report attached for furthure insights.